Language

 Ski resorts in Australia

-When’s the best time to ski and snowboard in Australia?
+When’s the best time to go skiing in Australia?

 Typically, the best time to ski and snowboard in Australia is July and August, when the snow is most reliable.
 However, ski resorts open from June to late September.
 And when those mega snowfalls hit, lifts can spin until October.
 Crikey!